Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Child device can't uninstall Canopy on Android

-Canopy ranges between $7.99-$9.99/mo (billed annually), and there isn’t much difference between the plans other than how many devices are covered.
+Canopy ranges between $7.99-$9.99/mo, and there wasn’t much difference between the plans aside from the number of devices covered.

-You’ll have the opportunity to add compatible devices, set features, and monitor geo-location.
+You can add compatible devices, set features, and monitor location.
 The dashboard shows an overview of apps recently used and the location of the device you’re tracking.
 Each device has its own section, so you can easily see the data.

 Features Individual Duo Family